How Talent Intelligence Tools Are Disrupting Traditional Workforce Planning Model

 The number one skill recruiters must have is the ability to acquire a diverse workforce.

 Despite increasing diversity, equity, and inclusion (DEI) in its talent acquisition, many organizations consider it a top priority.
-Talent intelligence can mitigate this unconscious bias in several ways:
+Talent intelligence, when integrated into your workforce planning model, can mitigate unconscious bias in several ways:

 Thanks to these, all job applicants get the same treatment, attention, and respect, allowing a diverse group of people, regardless of gender or ethnic persuasion, to reach the surface as high-quality candidates.